Lisa Su: Career

 Su has been on the boards of Analog Devices, Cisco Systems, Inc., the Global Semiconductor Alliance, and the U.S. Semiconductor Industry Association.
-As of 2016 she has published over forty technical articles and coauthored a book chapter discussing next-generation consumer electronics.
+As of 2016, she has published over forty technical articles and coauthored a book chapter discussing next-generation consumer electronics.

 1994–1999: Texas Instruments and IBM R&D

 In 1994, Su became a member of the technical staff at Texas Instruments, working in the company's Semiconductor Process and Device Center (SPDC) until February 1995.
 That month, IBM hired Su as a research staff member specializing in device physics, and she was appointed vice president of IBM's semiconductor research and development center.

 During her time at IBM, Su played a "critical role" in developing the "recipe" to make copper connections work with semiconductor chips instead of aluminum, "solving the problem of preventing copper impurities from contaminating the devices during production".
-Working with various IBM design teams on the details of the device, Su explained, "my specialty was not in copper, but I migrated to where the problems were".
 The copper technology was launched in 1998, resulting in new industry standards and chips that were up to 20% faster than the conventional versions.